Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • The Houses of Parliament: the palace has lights all around it that illuminate its façade and allow it to be visible from above.

 • Big Ben: like the Houses of Parliament, the tower structure is illuminated at night, but not only that.
-All faces of the clock are illuminated, helping those nearby and those climbing the London Eye to see the time clearly.
+All faces of the clock are illuminated, helping people nearby and those climbing the London Eye to see the time clearly.

 • The dome of St Paul's Cathedral: although its illumination is not as outstanding as the previous buildings, it is still possible to see this dome if you ride the London Ferris wheel at night.